Kevinr99089/ReVanced.Builder/README.md

 ###  <p align="center"> ⚠️[I am NOT ReVanced Team](https://github.com/j-hc/revanced-magisk-module/blob/main/README.md#%EF%B8%8F-do-not-download-modules-from-3rd-party-sources-like-random-websites-you-found-on-google-there-are-many-that-uses-my-modules-and-impersonates-revanced), this repository is not hosted or supported by them, please [support their work](https://github.com/revanced).

-# <p align="center"> This repository will be archived on September 01, 2023 until further notice, I will update it until August 31.
-If no release from ReVanced is released before the end of this repos, I'll delay the end until a new release from them.
+## <p align="center"> Attention: this repository will be archived on September 01 until further notice.
+(Archiving delayed until new ReVanced release).

 #